LucasHBG/Django-OLlama-Project/README.md

 ### Ngrok setup

-In order to test whatsapp webhook you can use [Ngrok](https://ngrok.com/download) to test locally
+In order to test whatsapp webhook you can use [Ngrok](https://ngrok.com/download) to test locally.
+You *SHOULD* change the port if you're not using 3000.

 ### Ollama setup